Fauzdar1/Github1s/README.md

 # Github1s Chrome Extension

 This is the **unofficial** Github1s chrome extension which provides a popup and a shortcut key to open the current github repository in Github1s's Visual Studio Code layout.
 It works either by pressing the key shortcut mentioned below or clicking the extension's button.
+Motivation behind it is I browse many repositories and it automates the process of changing URLs through a shortcut.

 ## Screenshot